tobiasziegler/fend-p6-website-optimization/README.md

 - Refactor the function that creates the background pizzas to use and cache a single DOM query outside the item creation loop.

+- Add `will-change: transform` to the CSS for background pizza elements to hint to browsers that they should prepare to animate these items.